-I personally use the WordPress platform for all my blogging and business websites and I use paid themes based on the Thesis or Genesys frameworks.
+I personally use the WordPress platform for all my blogging and business websites and I use paid themes.

 Rule #3 – Create a fast website

 A fast loading website encourages users to visit more pages keeping them more time on the site.
-In addition, various studies have also shown that fast websites produce better conversions.
+In addition, various studies have also shown that fast websites generate more conversions.

 It seems that both quality and quantity are important for achieving high rankings.
 If you regularly publish high quality content that is also more than 1500 words, you are better off than bloggers who publish mediocre content that is also short in length.

-When you are ready to publish your next blog post, before hitting the publish button make sure that you have followed these 10 SEO copywriting tips.
-Proper copywriting can help good content stand out or even make not so good content look better.
+When you are ready to publish your next blog post, before hitting the publish button make sure that you have followed these rules for writing SEO friendly blog posts.
+Proper SEO copywriting can help good content stand out or even make not so good content look better.